× back

 SHA (Secure Hash Algorithm)

-• Modified Version of MD-5: SHA is an improved version of the MD5 algorithm, designed to address its vulnerabilities and provide enhanced security.
+• Modified Version of MD5: SHA is an improved version of the MD5 algorithm, designed to address MD5's vulnerabilities and provide more security.
+Considering some of MD5's weaknesses, such as collision attacks, SHA was developed to be more secure and reliable.
+When MD5 was considered unsafe against collision attacks, the use of SHA increased.

 Working Steps:

-2. Appending the Original Length: The original length of the message (before padding) is appended as a 64-bit value.
-This step ensures the final message length becomes an exact multiple of 512 bits.
+2. Adding the Original Length: The original length of the message (before padding) is added as a 64-bit value to the end of the message.
+This ensures that the final message length is a perfect multiple of 512 bits.

-3. Dividing the Input into 512-bit Blocks: The padded and length-appended message is divided into 512-bit blocks for processing.
-Each block is handled independently during the hashing process.
+3. Dividing the Message into 512-bit Blocks: The padded message is split into 512-bit blocks.
+These blocks are processed one by one during the hashing process.

-4. Initializing Chaining Variables: SHA uses five 32-bit chaining variables, denoted as A, B, C, D, and E. These variables are initialized with predefined hexadecimal values:
+4. Initializing Chaining Variables: SHA uses five 32-bit variables (A, B, C, D, and E) to keep track of the calculation.
+These variables are initialized with specific starting values.

-5. Processing Blocks: Each 512-bit block undergoes the following steps:
+5. Processing Each Block: Each 512-bit block goes through these steps:

-3. Perform Four Rounds: The hashing process involves four rounds of operations, with each round consisting of 20 steps.
-Each step applies a non-linear function, adds constants, and modifies the chaining variables:
+3. Perform Four Rounds: There are four rounds of operations on the words, each consisting of 20 steps.
+Each round involves applying functions, adding constants, and modifying the variables:

-• Round 1: Processes the input using bitwise logical operations like AND, OR, and NOT.
+• Round 1: Basic logical operations like AND, OR, and NOT.

-• Round 2: Introduces more complex operations, including XOR.
+• Round 2: More complex operations, including XOR.

-• Round 3: Continues with additional transformations to diffuse data further.
+• Round 3: Further transformations to mix the data.

-4. Update Variables: After processing, the temporary variables (a, b, c, d, e) are added back to the original chaining variables (A, B, C, D, E) to incorporate the changes from the current block.
+4. Update Variables: After the block is processed, the temporary variables (a, b, c, d, e) are added back to the original variables (A, B, C, D, E), incorporating the changes.

 Digital Signature